imshubham-mishra/portfolio-site/README.md

 # My Portfolio website
-This is my portfolio website made by using html,css and java script.
+This is my portfolio website made by using html and css.